-4.1 Laplace case study
+Laplace case study

-In this mission, the spacecraft reaches the sphere of influence of Jupiter after an interplanetary flight, and exploits a swingby of Ganymede to get captured into the Jovian system.
-At this point, multiple swing-bys of Ganymede and Callisto are used to reduce the relative velocity to Callisto $v{\infty}$ , in order to be captured by the moon and start the scientific phase of the mission.
+In this mission, the spacecraft reaches the sphere of influence of Jupiter after an interplanetary flight, and exploits a swing-by of Ganymede to get captured into the Jovian system.
+At this point, multiple swing-bys of Ganymede and Callisto are used to reduce the relative velocity to Callisto $v{\infty}$ , in order to be captured by the Moon and start the scientific phase.

-The problem under consideration relates to the second part of the transfer: it is assumed that the interplanetary trajectory has been already optimised, including the first Ganymede gravity assist.
-The resulting orbit has a 3:1 resonance (spacecraft:planet) with Ganymede.
-The problem is to find the sequence of additional swing-bys, starting from the second one of Ganymede, to reach Callisto with low $v{\infty}$ .
+The problem under consideration relates to the second part of the transfer: we assume that the interplanetary trajectory has been already optimised, including the first Ganymede gravity assist.
+The resulting orbit is a 3:1 resonance (spacecraft:planet) with Ganymede.
+The problem is to find the sequence of additional swing-bys, starting from the second one of Ganymede, to reach Callisto with low $v{x}$ .

-For tackling this problem with ACO-MGA, a launch is simulated from Ganymede, and the initial conditions and type of transfer for the first leg (GG) are kept fixed.
-The subsequent legs, instead, need to be optimised.
+For tackling this problem with ACO-MGA, a launch is simulated from Ganymede, and the initial conditions and type of transfer for the first leg (GG) are fixed.
+The other legs, instead, have free parameters to be optimised.

-The date of the first Ganymede swing-by is $t_0 = 9309.8$ d, MJD2000, corresponding to $28^{th}$ June 2025, where the spacecraft leaves the planet with an angle $\varphi_0 = 1.2471$ rad.
-As the first leg is fixed, the associated sets of parameters is:
+The date of the first Ganymede swing-by is $t_0 = 9309.8$ d, MJD2000, corresponding to $28^{\text{th}}$ June 2025, where the spacecraft leaves the planet with an angle $\varphi_0 = 1.2471$ rad.
+For defining the first leg according to the design, the following set of parameters is considered: